Energy-Gain Control of Time-Varying Systems: Receding Horizon Approximation: Numerical Example

 \section{Numerical Example}

-\mc{A periodic numerical example is presented here to explore aspects of the main result Theorem~\ref{theorem:h_inf_T_lb}.
-As far as the authors are aware, this result admits the only available practical synthesis of a state feedback control policy guaranteed to achieve a worst-case $\ell_2$ gain specification in a general time-varying setting.
-In the special case of a periodic system, the relevant constants $\underline{\kappa}$, $\overline{\delta}$, and $\overline{\rho}$ can be determined exactly, which enables assessment of the analytical conservativeness of the result, as noted in Remark~\ref{rem:bounds}, and elaborated below in the context of the linearization of a nonlinear system along a periodic trajectory.}
+\mc{A periodic numerical example is presented here to explore aspects of Theorem~\ref{theorem:h_inf_T_lb}.
+As far as the authors are aware, this main result admits the only practical synthesis of a state feedback control policy guaranteed to achieve a worst-case $\ell_2$ gain specification in a general time-varying setting.
+In the special case of a periodic system, the relevant constants $\underline{\kappa}$, $\overline{\delta}$, and $\overline{\rho}$ can be determined exactly, which enables assessment of the analytical conservativeness noted in Remark~\ref{rem:bounds}, and elaborated below in the context of the linearization of a nonlinear system along a periodic trajectory.}

 With sampling interval $h\in\mathbb{R}_{>0}$, Euler discretization of the unicycle kinematics yields the state space model

 where $(x_t, y_t)$ is the position of the robot in the plane, $\mc{\psi}_t$ is the yaw angle, $v_t$ is the velocity along the yaw angle, and $\mc{r_t}$ is the yaw rate, at continuous times $t\cdot h\in\mathbb{R}_{\geq 0}$, for $t\in\mathbb{N}_0$.